sillsdev/lfmerge-autosrtests/README.md

 The data is stored as patch files rather than in binary format so that it is possible to easily see the difference between two versions of the test data.

+## Creating new tests - using guided tool

+### Prerequisites

+- local LanguageForge accessible at `http://languageforge.local/`
+- FieldWorks executable for all model versions: checkout FW source code for _modelVersion_, build FW, then copy the `Output_x86_64/` and `DistFiles` directories to `Output<modelVersion>/`, e.g. `Output7000068/` (you can omit `DistFiles/{ReleaseData,Helps,Projects,Language Explorer/Movies}`)
+- Install `flexbridge` either in `/usr/lib/flexbridge`, or create a symlink named `flexbridge` in `Ouput<modelVersion>/Output_$(uname -m)` that points to your `flexbridge` directory

+NOTE: in order to be able to run multiple FW versions from different directories without having to checkout the corresponding source code version, I had to delete various `values.xml` files in `~/.mono/registry/CurrentUser/software/sil` and manually add an entry for `RootCodeDir` pointing to `Output<modelVersion>/DistFiles` to `Output<modelVersion>/Output_x86_64/registry/LocalMachine/software/sil/fieldworks/8/values.xml`

+### Creating new test data

+The `TestUtil` test utility has a wizard mode that guides through the steps necessary to create test data for a new unit test (with a USB stick mounted at `/media/$USER/MyUsbStick`):

+	mono --debug TestUtil.exe wizard --mongo=2 --ld=2 --project autosrtests \
+		--fwroot=$HOME/fwrepo/fw --usb /media/$USER/MyUsbStick --msg "new test"

 ## Creating new tests - semi-automated way

 ### Restore existing Chorus repo